davidmreed/davidmreed.github.io/_posts/2018-07-23-testing-chatter-apex-without-seealldata-true.md

             }
         }

-        @TestVisible private ChatterPoster myPoster;
+        private ChatterPoster myPoster;

-        // ... constructors and code ...

         public PostsToChatter() {
-            // Add a default delegate (the real Chatter poster class myPoster = new RealChatterPoster();
+            // Add a default delegate (the real Chatter poster class) this(new RealChatterPoster());
         }

-        // In real code, we'd likely have a constructor accepting a `ChatterPoster` parameter too.
+        // This constructor could be `@TestVisible private` if the delegate isn't part of our public API. public PostsToChatter(ChatterPoster delegate) {
+            myPoster = delegate;
+        }

         public void doSomethingRequiringAChatterPost() {
             // ... stuff happens ...